launchdarkly/ld-find-code-refs/README.md

 | `repoUrl` | The display url for the repository.
 If provided for a github or bitbucket repository, LaunchDarkly will attempt to automatically generate source code links.
 Example: `https://github.com/launchdarkly/git-flag-parser` | "" | no |
 | `commitUrlTemplate` | If provided, LaunchDarkly will attempt to generate links to your Git service provider per commit.
 Example: `https://github.com/launchdarkly/git-flag-parser/commit/${sha}`.
 Allowed template variables: `branchName`, `sha`.
 If `commitUrlTemplate` is not provided, but `repoUrl` is provided, LaunchDarkly will automatically generate links for github or bitbucket repo types. | "" | no |
 | `hunkUrlTemplate` | If provided, LaunchDarkly will attempt to generate links to your Git service provider per code reference.
 Example: `https://github.com/launchdarkly/git-flag-parser/blob/${sha}/${filePath}#L${lineNumber}`.
 Allowed template variables: `sha`, `filePath`, `lineNumber`.
 If `hunkUrlTemplate` is not provided, but `repoUrl` is provided, LaunchDarkly will automatically generate links for github or bitbucket repo types. | "" | no |

-## Testing

-Set up your development environment by installing Go and running `make init` to install the linter.
-To lint and run tests, run `make test`.